 Bukhari and Muslim

 So, when I was mulling over which hadith I liked for my February Hadith of the Month, I knew I really wanted to do something about good companionship.
-In the spirit of honesty though, I only chose this specific hadith on friendship because I love perfume (in my own house of course!), and I was superficially attracted to my own image of a scent diffuser bottle…so yeah.
+In the spirit of honesty though, I only chose this specific hadith on friendship because I love perfume (in my own house of course!), and so for some reason I was more attracted to this one.

 When I am talking to the sisters in one of my WhatsApp groups or other Muslimah bloggers, however, I can see a marked difference.
 I use the smiley and heart emojis all the time, I am much softer and far less judge-y, and have almost never said a sarcastic comment to any of them.

 And you can guess which version of myself is the better one!